metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `ca` (Attributes) PEM encoded certificate of the CA to verify the server certificate (see [below for nested schema](#nestedatt--spec--http--tls_config--ca))
 - `cert` (Attributes) PEM encoded client certificate (see [below for nested schema](#nestedatt--spec--http--tls_config--cert))
 - `handshake_timeout` (Number) HandshakeTimeout defaults to 10 seconds
-- `insecure_skip_verify` (Boolean) InsecureSkipVerify controls whether a client verifies the server'scertificate chain and host name
+- `insecure_skip_verify` (Boolean) InsecureSkipVerify controls whether a client verifies the server's certificate chain and host name
 - `key` (Attributes) PEM encoded client private key (see [below for nested schema](#nestedatt--spec--http--tls_config--key))

 <a id="nestedatt--spec--http--tls_config--ca"></a>